Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Dissipativity Certification

 Now, we swap $w$ with $\tilde{w}$ using $w = D_{\psi_2}^{-1}\tilde{w} -D_{\psi_2}^{-1} C_{\psi_2} \psi_2$ derived from equation~\eqref{eq:psi2-realization}, and eliminate the output $v$.

 where $T$ is defined as follows.

 The transformed system in \eqref{eq:dynamic-iqc-transformed-system} is an uncertain LTI system where the uncertainty $\tilde{\Delta}$ satisfies a static IQC.
 Further, it is well-posed since \eqref{eq:uncertain-lti-sys} is well-posed and $\Psi$ is both stable and has a stable proper inverse.
-Thus, Lemma~\ref{lemmma:static-iqc-dissipativity} provides a dissipativity condition for the transformed system.
-We now relate dissipativity of the extended and transformed system satisfying a static IQC to dissipativity of the original system satisfying a dynamic IQC. \begin{lem} Suppose there exist $P \succeq 0$ and $\lambda \geq 0$ that satisfy the condition in Lemma~\ref{lemmma:static-iqc-dissipativity} for the extended and transformed system in \eqref{eq:dynamic-iqc-transformed-system}, with $\tilde{\Delta}$ satisfying the static IQC defined by $\mathrm{diag}(I, -I)$.
-Then, the system defined in \eqref{eq:uncertain-lti-sys}, with the uncertainty satisfying a dynamic IQC of the form \eqref{eq:dynamic-iqc-assumptions}, is dissipative with respect to the quadratic supply rate in \eqref{eq:supply-rate}.

-\end{lem} \begin{pf} Suppose there exist $P \succeq 0$ and $\lambda \geq 0$ such that Lemma~\ref{lemmma:static-iqc-dissipativity} is satisfied for the extended and transformed system in \eqref{eq:dynamic-iqc-transformed-system}.
+Thus, Lemma~\ref{lemma:static-iqc-dissipativity} provides a dissipativity condition for the transformed system.
+We now relate dissipativity of the extended and transformed system satisfying a static IQC to dissipativity of the original system satisfying a dynamic IQC. \begin{lem} Suppose there exist $P \succeq 0$ and $\lambda \geq 0$ that satisfy the condition in Lemma~\ref{lemma:static-iqc-dissipativity} for the extended and transformed system in \eqref{eq:dynamic-iqc-transformed-system}, with $\tilde{\Delta}$ satisfying the static IQC defined by $\mathrm{diag}(I, -I)$.
+Then, the system defined in \eqref{eq:uncertain-lti-sys}, with the uncertainty satisfying a dynamic IQC of the form \eqref{eq:dynamic-iqc-assumptions}, is dissipative with respect to the quadratic supply rate in \eqref{eq:supply-rate}. \end{lem} \begin{pf} Suppose there exist $P \succeq 0$ and $\lambda \geq 0$ such that Lemma~\ref{lemma:static-iqc-dissipativity} is satisfied for the extended and transformed system in \eqref{eq:dynamic-iqc-transformed-system}.
 Then, there exists a storage function $S$ which certifies dissipativity of the extended and transformed system.
-This storage function also certifies dissipativity of the extended system in \eqref{eq:dynamic-iqc-extended-system} since an initial condition $\tilde{x}_0$ and disturbance signal $\B{d}$ induce the same trajectory $(\B{\tilde{x}}, \B{d}, \B{e})$ in both systems.
+This storage function also certifies dissipativity of the extended system in \eqref{eq:dynamic-iqc-extended-system} since an initial condition $\tilde{x}_0$ and disturbance signal $\boldsymbol{d}$ induce the same trajectory $(\boldsymbol{\tilde{x}}, \boldsymbol{d}, \boldsymbol{e})$ in both systems.
 Thus, $S$ certifies dissipativity of the original system \eqref{eq:uncertain-lti-sys} with state consisting of the plant state and the virtual filter state. \end{pf}